opendatateam/udata/docs/geopf.md

 State is tracked at two levels that complement each other:

 - **Resource/dataset extras** — essential fields written at each lifecycle transition.
 Persist in MongoDB independently of Celery, so they survive broker restarts and result-backend expiry.
 The primary surface for the API consumer: a quick `GET /api/1/datasets/{id}/` shows the current status of every push resource without touching Celery.
 - **Celery results** — the full execution record (return value, exception, traceback, timing) stored by `ignore_result=False`.
 Useful for debugging failures.
 Retrieve via `GET /api/1/workers/tasks/{task_id}/` using the `geopf:push:task-id` value from the resource extras as the bridge between the two layers.
-Periodic `geopf.sync-services` job runs are also visible there via the jobs API (`GET /api/1/workers/jobs/`).
+Periodic `geopf.sync-offerings` job runs are also visible there via the jobs API (`GET /api/1/workers/jobs/`).

 ### Push resource extras